-It is well known that the median is a more robust measure of location than the mean.
-Similarly, in multivariate analysis, there are situations where the multivariate mean vector is not a good measure of location- for example, when the data have a wide spread, outliers and so on.
-In such cases, the multivariate median is a much more robust measure.
+It is well known that the median is a more robust measure of location than mean.
+Similarly, in multivariate analysis, there are situations where the multivariate mean vector is not a good measure of location- for example, when the data has a wide spread, outliers etc., a multivariate median would be a much more robust measure.
 There is no universally accepted definition of a multivariate median, because there is no objective basis of ordering the data points in higher dimensions.
 Over the years, various definitions of multivariate medians and, more generally, multivariate quantiles have been proposed; see Small (1990) for a comprehensive review on multivariate medians.